top of page

 THE NAKED SCIENTISTS

-November 2018 - January 2019
+Nov 2018 - Jan 2019

 The Naked Scientists are a team of science radio and podcasting professionals who make engineering, science and technology radio programmes for broadcasters internationally, including BBC 5 live and ABC Radio National Australia.
 They also publish a multi-award-winning podcast.
+I joined the team for an internship placement.
+My highlight was producing a show called 'Microbes: From Farm to Fork', which was broadcast internationally.

 My Profile